Kristina01111000/Drws_site/README.md

 - using paid membershippro
 	- patients code for membership, only one way to work
 	-  discount code that a patient get to allow them to use the existent registration form
-- score card stuff(added sentence to monthly topics, need info on everything else)
-	- just an excel file i think? google doc?
-- sent email to him with what he needs to do to get site running (he says he will get back to me tomorrow)
-	- a video for the beginning of the front page

 From Dr. W:

 Meeting today:

-	- GOOGLE DOC AND PDF FOR SCORECARD
-		- MAKE PAGE THAT HAS INSTRUCTIONS THEN LINK TO GOOGLE DOC AND DOWNLOAD FOR EXCEL SHEET?

 	- MONTHLY TOPIC, ENTIRE THING IN EMAIL, EVERY WEEK MAYBE
 	- ALWAYS SEE THEM ON THE SITE